xiaolongbytes/barbell-plates-calculator/README.md

 4. Added [ESLint](https://eslint.org/), [ESLint React](https://www.npmjs.com/package/eslint-plugin-react), and [Prettier](https://prettier.io/docs/en/integrating-with-linters.html) to this project
     - ESLint is a linter
     - Prettier fixes the styling errors
-5. Created pages and component folders not because they're necessary, but because I like the organization
+5. Created pages, data, and component folders not because they're necessary, but because I like the organization
 6. Create the pages files first to make sure the routing works, then created components to build up the pages, starting with the higher level components.
+7. Separate constants into data/constants.js file and state management functions into data/state.js
+8. Add styling!

 # Alterations to the react-router tutorial:
 ## Adding a router